HTTP-RPC/Kilo/README.md

 ```

 ## Pipe
 The `Pipe` class provides a vehicle by which a producer thread can submit a sequence of elements for consumption by a consumer thread.
-It implements the `List` interface and produces an iterator that returns each element as it becomes available, blocking if necessary.
+It implements the `List` interface and produces an iterator that returns values as they become available, blocking if necessary.

 For example, the following code constructs a SQL query that retrieves all rows from an `employees` table: